MicrosoftDocs/azure-stack-docs/azure-stack/hci/assurance/azure-stack-pci-dss-guidance.md

 ### Microsoft

 Although it is your responsibility to maintain compliance with the PCI DSS standard, you are not alone in the journey.
 Microsoft provides supplemental materials and security features across the hybrid environment to help you reduce the associated effort and cost of completing PCI DSS validation.
 For example, instead of testing everything from scratch, your assessors can use the Azure Attestation of Compliance (AOC) for the portion of your cardholder data environment that is deployed in Azure.
-Learn more in the content below.
+Learn more in the following content.

 ## Azure Stack HCI compliance